mizvol/gephi-tutorials/SigmaJS exporter/README.md

 Adjust the scale and labels.
 Use **Expansion layout** to increase the scale of the layout.
 Display labels, reduce the font size and use **Label Adjust layout** to prevent overlapping node labels.
 ![LabelAdjust](https://raw.githubusercontent.com/mizvol/gephi-tutorials/master/SigmaJS%20exporter/images/scale.gif)

-### 10. Re-export SigmaJS layout and test it locally
+### 10. Export SigmaJS template once again and test it locally
 Our graph looks more user-friednly now.
 Export SigmaJS template once again and check it on localhost (steps 4 and 5).

 ### 11. Publish your graph on GitHub pages.